Lawyers describe internet trolling as the first cousin of online harassment

 There are many variations of the types of trolling that is occurring online but the bottom line is that if you are being trolled online and you are distressed, this is harassment regardless of the methods used by your online trolls.
 Many victims of online trolling state that feeling distressed and alarmed is an understatement when it comes down to the experience of being a victim of online trolling.
 Every internet troll has a different backstory and therefore different reasons for feeling the need to troll a community or an individual, or feel that they are connecting to someone in the public eye, albeit in a negative way.

 As a general rule, if online trolls get a response or reaction, the reaction becomes their motive to continue with their trolling activities.
+You should therefore be advised to not engage with internet trolls, regardless of how tempting the desire to respond to your trolls might be.

 Online trolling is hard to ignore when you have been affected by it, directly.
 It is easy to say that it would be best to ignore online trolls and you could choose to not respond to the online troll, if they try to provoke you.